patricklafrance/wmfnext-shell/README.md

 > It's only problematic with remote modules registered at runtime.
 When strictly using modules registered at build time, it's not an issue and you don't need to add the following code.

 To help with that, the shell provide a `useAreRemotesReady()` hook.
 The `useAreRemotesReady()` hook will take care of re-rerendering the app once the remote modules registration is completed.
 The function will also return a boolean indicating if the remotes are ready.
 This is is quite useful as you probably don't want to show a blank page to your users while the remote modules are registering.

+> If you are not using the `useAreRemotesReady()` hook and you need access to the registration status you can import the `registrationStatus` variable from the `wmfnext-remote-loader` package.

 👉 First, update the host application `<App />` by adding the `useAreRemotesReady()` hook.
 Then, add code to display a loading message while the remote modules register.